infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 ![](/img/Slika_3.png)

-> All issues have the status they can be set to, issue statuses depend on the project and how the main board is configured.
+> All Issues have a status they can be set to.
+Issue statuses can be configured per projects.
 For example, let's use this project board:

 ![](/img/Slika_4.png)

-> Every project board is configured differently, most of the time special fields in the new issue creator will have sprint and fix version fields.
+> Every project board is configured differently, most of the time special fields in the new Issue creator will have sprint and fix version fields.

 **Sprint** — *also known as an iteration* — is used to determine which current sprint issue is tied to.
 It is a short period in which the development team implements and delivers a discrete and potentially shippable application increment, e.g. a working milestone version.